signal-kite/articles/check-list-for-landing-page.md

 The big list of great frameworks can be found here: [https://github.com/troxler/awesome-css-frameworks](https://github.com/troxler/awesome-css-frameworks)

 ### 11. Responsiveness
-Nowadays, the mobile devices are used for browsing the Internet.
-So, the responsiveness is crucially important for websites.
+Nowadays, mobile devices are used for browsing the Internet.
+So, responsiveness is crucially important for websites.
 Usually, it can be done with [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) but web frameworks already solved this problem for you so you don't need to (see the list in the previous point).

-The modern browsers allow checking your website on small screens, for example, how it can be done on Chrome:
+Modern browsers allow checking your website on small screens, for example, how it can be done on Chrome:

 ![image](https://user-images.githubusercontent.com/125164513/221448904-c282dcd5-a6b0-4e17-8632-aa2f70dfc99e.png)

-**Do not forget to check all the elements like buttons, links, menues.**
+**Do not forget to check all the elements like buttons, links, and menues.**

 ### 12. Favicon
 Many experts think you can launch without a favicon.
-Sure, you can but trust us, a website without a favicon looks so amateurish that it can affect the results of launch.
+Sure, you can but trust us, a website without a favicon looks so amateurish that it can affect the results of the launch.
 #### Q&A
 ##### What is a favicon?
 It's a small picture shown on the browser's tab: